Please see below for answers to common questions about GTaskD.

 - Refresh the list of tasklists and add any new tasks to the current list that have been added in other apps (without completely refreshing the entire page)

 - Open the context menu (right-click menu) for the current task

 - Move to/put the focus on the list of tasklists to switch to another list

-- Alt+Shift+L (then use Up/Down to select a list, and Enter to open it)
+- Then use Up/Down to select a list, and Enter to open it

 GTaskD is one of two major “fake” jobs I have in addition to my full-time real job.
-I’m also married, and we have our first kid on the way.
+I’m also married, and we have a newborn as of May 2019.
 That all said, it’s likely it will take me some time to get back to you (days or weeks), but feel free to shoot me an email at support (at) gtaskd (dot) com.